waybyte/arduino-blink/README.md

-# Logicrom - Arduino Blink example
+# Logicrom OpenCPU SDK - Arduino Blink example

 ## How to build